CTMObservatory/CTMO_Manager/README.md

 ## Start any service with systemctl

-To start, stop or restart a service, use
+Once the system is properly configured, you can start, stop or restart any of the services.

+### In Linux OS:

     $ systemctl [action] [service]

 Where `action` is one of: `start`, `stop` or `restart` and service is any of `telescoped` or `schedulerd`.

+### In MacOS:

+    $ launchctl load /Library/LaunchAgents/org.ctmo.scheduler

+To stop use `unload` instead.

 ## To clean and uninstall: